keenanpepper/musescore-xentuner/README.md

 so it actually sounds in your tuning.
 See the example files to understand the format and what is possible.

+The "naturals" property in the tuning file must be in cents, but otherwise works similarly to Scala SCL files.
+Namely, the first note of the scale (middle C) is assumed to be 0 cents and then the given cents values specify the 2nd thru (n+1)th pitches of the scale.
+The last one is also the period of the scale in cents, e.g. for any pure-octave-repeating scale it would be exactly 1200.0.

+The "middleCPitch" property can be used to shift the overall absolute tuning of the scale by specifying the offset of middle C (in cents) from the standard concert pitch of 261.6255653...
+Hz.

 ## CAVEATS

 * Does not support custom key signatures (since they aren't exposed to